Distributed-EPFL/chop-chop-plots/README.md

 The script `extract_chopchop.py` aggregates the data from Chop Chop logs into `.json`.
 Please fill the variables at the top of the script to indicate: (1) the directory containing the compiled code of Chop Chop in order to access the `heartbeat_statistics` binary, (2) the directory containing the raw evaluation data, and (3) the name of the ethernet interface of the servers used to determine the total throughput of a run.

-Inputs: directories containing raw evaluation files (`.bin` heartbeat files) as indicated in the variable `DIR_RESULT` at the top and in the main loop at the bottom of the script.
+**Inputs**: directories containing raw evaluation files (`.bin` heartbeat files) as indicated in the variable `DIR_RESULT` at the top and in the main loop at the bottom of the script.

-Outputs: one `.json` file per latency and per throughput per system configuration, and one `.json` file for line rate measurements.
+**Outputs**: one `.json` file per latency and per throughput per system configuration, and one `.json` file for line rate measurements.

 ```
 python3 extract_chopchop.py